docker-leash/docker-leash/docs/install/installation.rst

 ############

 The server can be launched from a `virtualenv` or a `docker container`.

-Even if it is not mandatory, we recommend to run the service over TLS, so use any reverse proxy you are used to.
+Even if it is not mandatory, we recommend to run the service over TLS, `gunicorn` can do it since version 17.0.
+Alternativelly, you can use any reverse proxy you are used to.

 Also, `Flask` ship an internal webserver, it should be avoided on production, just use a dedicated WSGI HTTP Server like `gunicorn` or `wsgi`.

 .. contents:: Table of Contents